Best Medicine: Development

 On May 9, 2025, Best Medicine received a straight-to-series order from Fox.
 The series is wholly owned and produced by Fox Entertainment.
-Doc Martin was brought to the U.S. by Propagate Content, alongside All3Media.
-The US adaptation will be written and executive produced by Liz Tuccillo.
-Propagate's Ben Silverman is an executive producer with Rodney Ferrell, Tuccillo and Doc Martin executive producers Mark Crowdy and Philippa Braithwaite.
+Doc Martin was brought to the United States by Propagate Content, alongside All3Media.
+The American adaptation is written and executive produced by Liz Tuccillo.
+Propagate's Ben Silverman is an executive producer with Rodney Ferrell, Tuccillo, and Doc Martin executive producers Mark Crowdy and Philippa Braithwaite.

+On March 2, 2026, Fox renewed the series for a 12-episode second season, which was later expanded to 14 episodes.

 Casting

 The cast is led by Josh Charles as Dr. Martin Best.
-In July 2025, Abigail Spencer, Josh Segarra, Annie Potts and Cree joined the main cast.

-In September 2025, Didi Conn, Clea Lewis, Stephen Spinella, Jason Veasey, John DiMaggio, Carter Shimp, Cindy De La Cruz and a dog named Wattson were cast in recurring roles.
+In July 2025, Abigail Spencer, Josh Segarra, Annie Potts, and Cree joined the main cast.
+In September 2025, Didi Conn, Clea Lewis, Stephen Spinella, Jason Veasey, John DiMaggio, Carter Shimp, Cindy De La Cruz, and Wattson (a dog) were cast in recurring roles.
 In October, it was announced that original Doc Martin star Martin Clunes would appear in the role of Martin Best's father.
+In August 2026, it was reported that Jack Cutmore-Scott joined the cast in a recurring capacity for the second season.